Accurately simulating core-collapse self-interacting dark matter halos: Discussion

 Our numerical scheme has the advantage that the pairwise interactions do not harm energy conservation, although we employ shared and distributed memory parallelisation.
 Many of the codes used today do not have this property.
-In our case it implies that the energy conservation is independent of the chosen kernel function for the SIDM computations, by construction.
-This is, because the value of the interaction probability or the drag force has no direct impact on the energy conservation.
+In our case, it implies that the energy conservation is independent of the chosen kernel function for the SIDM computations, by construction.
+This is because the value of the interaction probability or the drag force does not have a direct impact on energy conservation.
 However, the chosen kernel function could eventually make a difference in the context of angular momentum conservation and for the effective heat conduction in the case of large values for $h/l$ (see Sect.~\ref{sec:kernel_size}).

-Ways to improve the accuracy of the SIDM simulations have already been discussed by \cite{Fischer_2024a}.
-We want to highlight that using a symmetric evaluation of the oct-tree used for the gravitational force computation would be helpful, e.g.\ as done by \cite{Appel_1985}.
+Ways to improve the accuracy of SIDM simulations have already been discussed by \cite{Fischer_2024a}.
+We want to highlight that using a symmetric evaluation of the oct-tree used for the gravitational force computation would be helpful (e.g.\ as done by \cite{Appel_1985}).
 Another aspect is the time-irreversible choice of the time step.
-Approaches that make the time stepping function more time symmetric can help to improve the accuracy, e.g.\ reduce the error on energy conservation \citep{Dehnen_2017}.
+Approaches that make the time-stepping function more time symmetric can help to improve the accuracy, for example by reducing the error on energy conservation \citep{Dehnen_2017}.

 We also note that the above-mentioned strategies may not fully solve the challenges in simulating the late collapse phase.
 For example, it remains problematic to resolve smaller and smaller length scales while the halo is collapsing.
-Even if that would be resolved and also all numerical issues directly related to simulating SIDM, the modelling of gravity would still require a time step that continues shrinking while the halo is collapsing.
-The time step would become so small that the simulation can no longer be reasonably fast advanced in time.
-One way to overcome the challenges posed by the gravothermal collapse could be the introduction of a subgrid model that describes the very inner part of the halo.
-It might be a sink particle that accounts for the DM mass at the centre of the halo.
-In the post-collapse state, it may describe the black hole that eventually has formed and the DM spike that it is accreting.
-Idealised simulations of such a system can help to build such a model \citep{Sabarish_2025}.
+Even if this were resolved, and all numerical issues directly related to simulating SIDM as well, the modelling of gravity would still require a time step that continues shrinking while the halo is collapsing.
+The time step would become so small that the simulation could no longer be reasonably fast advanced in time.
+One way to overcome the challenges posed by gravothermal collapse could be the introduction of a subgrid model that describes the very inner part of the halo.
+It might be a sink particle that accounts for the DM mass in the centre of the halo.
+In the post-collapse state, it may describe the black hole that finally formed and the DM spike that it is accreting.
+Idealised simulations of such a system can help build such a model \citep{Sabarish_2025}.